-Mobile Dev Memo aims to be a daily source of news, opinion, and analysis for the mobile industry.
-In addition to publishing regular content, Mobile Dev Memo aggregates content from across the web in the form of “memos”, or descriptive article headlines capable of fomenting discussion.
+Mobile Dev Memo aims to be the most comprehensive resource for mobile app development.
+In addition to publishing regular content, Mobile Dev Memo aggregates content from across the web in the form of "memos", or descriptive article headlines capable of fomenting discussion.

 What are Memos?

-Memos are pieces of information created across the web; right now they only exist in the form of news articles fetched from about 100 different websites, but in the future they’ll also include Tweets and website comments.
-The memos are fetched intermittently throughout the day and then classified; if they fall into certain categories and fit the profile of something interesting and relevant to the mobile development community, they’re posted to the front page and given a dedicated space on this site for discussion.
+Memos are pieces of information retrieved from across the web.
+The memos are fetched intermittently throughout the day and then classified; if they fall into certain categories and fit the profile of something interesting and relevant to the mobile development community, they're posted to the front page and given a dedicated space on this site for discussion.
 This is an example of a memo.

 Who is behind Mobile Dev Memo?